MKazmTECHNI/Notewall/README.md

 Tbh the site strongly vibe-coded cuz i just wanted simple webapp for my notes, so don't gimme no credits.
 I wouldn't mind seeing your implementation tho.

-I've made it in mind to host on my raspi so in next update there's gonna be like atrociously simple authentication.
+I've made it in mind to host on my raspi so it's simplest as I can.
 Again, feel free to do whatever you want with it, I do appreciate any feedback tho.

 ---